theohbrothers/PSRepositoryReleaseManager/README.md

 ##### Variants

-The names of all available variants of release notes that can be generated can be found within the [`generate/variants`](src/PSRepositoryReleaseManager/generate/variants) directory within the `PSRepositoryReleaseManager` module, going by the convention `GenerateVariant-<VariantName>.ps1`.
+The names of all release notes variants can be found in the module's [`generate/variants`](src/PSRepositoryReleaseManager/generate/variants) directory and goes by the convention `GenerateVariant-<VariantName>.ps1`.

 #### Releases